Maung Pauk Kyaing: Legends

 The Legends of Maung Pauk Kyaing is an important piece of history in the mythical foundation of Myanmar and the Chronicle of Taguang.

-Legend has it that the Tagaung Kingdom was looking for a new king to take over along with the Queen Vacharni (ဝါစဏ္ဏီ), who had a dragon for a lover.
+Legend has it that the Tagaung Kingdom was looking for a new king to take over along with the Queen Vācaṇṇī (ဝါစဏ္ဏီ), who had a dragon for a lover.
 However, all of the new kings would die the night before coronation in unexplained circumstances.

 One day, Maung Pauk Kyaing was elected as the new king after the end of his education under the teachers of Taxila.
 But he somehow discovered that the queen had been married to several kings, and every king had mysterious deaths in bed on the wedding night.
 On his wedding night, he did not sleep.
 Eventually, a dragon appeared, and he knew the dragon was the cause of the deaths of all the past kings.
 He then managed to kill the dragon and became the legend he is today.

-He continued to be with Queen Vacharni, who later gave birth to twins.
-Both sons were born blind and were called Maha Thanbawa (မဟာသမ္ဘ၀) and Sula Thanbanwa (စူဠသမ္ဘ၀).
+He continued to be with Queen Vācaṇṇī, who later gave birth to twins.
+Both sons were born blind and were called Maha Thambawa (မဟာသမ္ဘ၀) and Sula Thambawa (စူဠသမ္ဘ၀).
 The king sought treatment for his sons from various doctors until they become adults, but there was no cure.
 The king grew ashamed of his blind sons and ordered the queen to put them to death in secret.
 The queen could not kill the sons out of sympathy and decided to adrift them off on a raft down the Ayeyarwady River.

 The two blind princes were found by a yakshini who healed their sights.
 The brothers then resided at Pyay (Prome) and later found the Kingdom of Sri Ksetra.